kubernetes/sig-release/release-engineering/handbooks/k8s-release-cut.md

 > The new release branch is created in the `nomock` staging phase and pushed to the repository during the `nomock` release phase of an rc.0 cut.

 During a `rc.0` release our release tooling creates a new release branch named `release-X.Y`, where `X.Y.0` is the version of the upcoming release.
-For example: `release-1.18` also automatically triggers an alpha.0 build for the subsequent release [`v1.19.0-alpha.0`](https://github.com/kubernetes/kubernetes/releases/tag/v1.19.0-alpha.0).
+Additionally, the `rc.0` release automatically triggers an `alpha.0` build for the subsequent release (e.g. for `v1.34.0-rc.0`, `v1.35.0-alpha.0` is created automatically).

 Behind the scenes `krel` is executing a `git branch create` command and `git push`.